streamdata-gallery-organizations/standard-chartered/_listings/standard-chartered/cibservices2bapiv1banksscbreferencedefaultbranches-post-postman.md

   "info": {
     "name": "Standard Chartered Bank Code Inquiry",
     "_postman_id": "62da9556-6d8d-4b56-b7d3-77edb95e5741",
-    "description": "The “GetBankCode” API returns list of Bank Codes for the specified combination of “Country”, “City” and “Bank” combination.
-The data will contain the “Bank Code(s)” as well as the address for the Bank & Branch.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+    "description": "The ???GetBankCode???
+API returns list of Bank Codes for the specified combination of ???Country???, ???City??? and ???Bank??? combination.
+The data will contain the ???Bank Code(s)??? as well as the address for the Bank & Branch.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [